Route 66 Thru Arizona

 About Route 66

 As mentioned, Route 66 is loaded with pure Americana.
 Thanks to the many preservationists and historical associations that wish to preserve America’s history, there’s a lot of neat things for all of us to go out and see.
-Many of those things seen in our videos are explained more in this article.
+Many of the things seen in our videos are explained more in this article.

 Its Beginnings

 Keep in mind that Route 66 was established in 1926, but it utilized many existing roads that were established in the late 1800s and early 1900s.
 Originally, there were numerous pioneer trails and later the Santa Fe Railroad (initially the Atlantic and Pacific) established a fixed route through Arizona in the 1880s.
 Later, in 1912, when automobiles appeared on the scene, the National Old Trails Road was established and linked the East Coast to the West Coast.
 When Route 66 was commissioned in 1926, it used the same alignment through Arizona.
-East of Arizona, National Old Trails Road took a very different route (not the same alignment Route 66 follows).
+East of Arizona, National Old Trails Road took a very different route (not the same alignment that Route 66 follows).

 Old Trails Bridge over Colorado River circa 1920 – click to enlarge